ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-5.md

     *   **Direct Code:** Write a small piece of Python code (or other language) that directly implements the extracted algorithm.
     *   **Minimal Neural Network:** Construct the smallest possible neural network (potentially with specifically chosen weights and biases if the algorithm is very NN-like) that performs the same computation.
     *   **Symbolic or Rule-Based System:** If the hypothesized logic is more symbolic (e.g., IF X AND (NOT Y) THEN Z), implement it as such.
+    *   **Circuit Tracing:** Methodologies like those described in **"Circuit Tracing: Revealing Computational Graphs in Language Models" (Ameisen et al., 2025)** aim to systematically trace the flow of computation for specific inputs, which can be seen as a form of detailed, input-specific algorithm extraction.
+The insights from such traces can directly inform the reimplementation by revealing the precise sequence of operations and data transformations a model performs.
 *   **Validation and Comparison:** Crucially, the reimplemented model must be tested against the original model on a relevant set of inputs:
     *   **Quantitative Comparison:** Measure the correlation or agreement between the outputs of the reimplemented model and the behavior of the original feature/circuit (e.g., its activation values, its contribution to downstream effects) across a diverse set of inputs.
     *   **Analysis of Discrepancies (Iterative Refinement):** Where the reimplementation fails to match the original, these discrepancies are valuable.
 They indicate areas where the hypothesized algorithm is incomplete or incorrect.
 This leads to an iterative process of refining the hypothesis, updating the reimplementation, and re-testing.